erikkurcz/notes/day0/morning/spark_notes.md

   * Anything that is Hadoop compatible
 * API
   * Scala, Java, Python
-* Cluter Managemente Framework
+* Cluster Management Framework
   * standalone server or Mesos or YARN (Kubernetes soon)

 ### Components of (slide 42)
 * Spark program is actually 2 programs: driver and executor
-  * Executor runs on cluter notes ('worker notes') or in local threads
+  * Executor runs on cluster notes ('worker notes') or in local threads
   * Around 4 is typically good (threads)
-  * Cluter manager spluts jobs into tasks, then distributes to workers
+  * Cluster manager splits jobs into tasks, then distributes to workers
     * Results return to driver program
 * Driver program --> where you literally type commands
 * Cluster manager --> distribution of tasks